robertschnitman/stringops/README.md

 # stringops *[WORK IN PROGRESS]*

- A collection of functions for processing strings in R.
+ A collection of functions for string-processing operations for R.